xmos/lib_xud/doc/rst/resource_usage.rst

 `xcore-200` series
 ------------------

-The `xcore-200` series of devices have an integrated USB transceiver.
+Selected `xcore-200` series devices have an integrated USB transceiver.
 Some ports are used to communicate with the USB transceiver inside the `xcore-200` series packages.

 These ports/pins should not be used when USB functionality is enabled.